andamira/devela/crates/micros/examples/board/sam/arduino_due/README.md

 Small bare-metal `no_std` programs for the Arduino Due, using devela's SAM3X8E and direct MMIO support.

-The examples share one SAM3X8E target configuration, build/flash runner, and `devela_micros` dependency.
+The examples share one SAM3X8E target configuration, build/flash script, and `devela_micros` dependency.
 Each program lives under `src/bin/`.